drudge/Sidetracked/README.markdown

 ## Contributors

-The following are the major contributors of Express (in no specific order).
+The following are the major contributors of Sidetracked (in no specific order).

   * Nicholas Penree ([drudge](http://github.com/drudge))